About MACEDONIA BAPTIST CHURCH

 A few weeks later, the Truevine Baptist Church merged with Macedonia.
 God appointed Edward L. Varnado as Pastor on October 24, 1973.
 In April 1976, the groundbreaking ceremony of the proposed educational department took place.
 By 1986, the congregation once again outgrew the sanctuary and plans to re-build began.
 On May 15, 1988 the present sanctuary was dedicated.

-For the past 37 years, Pastor Varnado has licensed and ordained several ministers.
+Over many years, Pastor Varnado has licensed and ordained several ministers until his retirement in 2019.
 The first Minister ordained by Pastor Varnado was Minister James Matthew III, (1999) who then became the Minister Tommy Lee Scott was licensed in 1999.
 Rev. Theil N. Sylve, Rev. Darrell Robbson in 2000 (current Pastor of Greater Hill Zion in Sacramento), Rev. Peter McCallister, Minister Johnny Hughes in 2005 Youth Pastor of Macedonia), and Jamall Callaway in 2006.
 These Ministers have continued to work in the Vineyard on their own.

 The Christian Education Ministry was revitalized by Sis.
 Evelyn Varnado and began a new series of training classes in January 2006.
 These classes included In Counseling Training, Teacher Training, New Christian Classes, and New Member Classes.
 In 2008, Sis Carol Ervin Williams was elected the Dean of Christian Education.
 Currently Sis.
 Irma Johnson is the Director of Christian Education.